 -H "X-API-Key: your_key"

 Returns every DMS in metro Atlanta.
-Filter is_blank === false in your client and you’re left with the handful of signs that have a message worth reading.
+Drop the ones whose message is empty or a routine default in your client, and you’re left with the handful of signs that have a message worth reading.

 GeoJSON for Map Overlays